KTH/devops-course/contributions/covid19/nsteele-mhud/README.md

 ## Chnages have been made
 Based on the feedback, the following changes have been made:
-* -Marged the two repositories to keep only one that contains all the code
+* Marged the two repositories to keep only one that contains all the code
-* -Added the CI and test instructions
+* Added the CI and test instructions
-* -Added the documentation PDF
+* Added the documentation PDF
-* -The current documentation on Azure has been revised to have a clear structure, fewer screenshots
+* The current documentation on Azure has been revised to have a clear structure, fewer screenshots
-* -Added more metrics about the project: How many tests?
+* Added more metrics about the project: How many tests?
 What code coverage?
 How many Locs?
 How long is a build?
-* -The CI instructions has been documented.
+* The CI instructions has been documented.
-* -The CI/CD section of the documentation has no screenshot, but instead detail the content of the configuration files that we have developed and justified this content,  the needs of your application
+* The CI/CD section of the documentation has no screenshot, but instead detail the content of the configuration files that we have developed and justified this content,  the needs of your application
-* -We have added contribution on: the novel, helpful, attract support from other KTH students.
+* We have added contribution on: the novel, helpful, attract support from other KTH students.
-* -There is no self-assessment from the readme
+* There is no self-assessment from the readme
-* -Added motivation about how our contribution succeeds on these criteria.
+* Added motivation about how our contribution succeeds on these criteria.